talon110/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-First, load the required libraries (dplyr & lubridate).
-Then, unzip the data set (activity.zip) if activity.csv doesn't already exist, and read that in to R as a dataframe.
+First, load the required libraries.
+Then, unzip the data set(activity.zip) if activity.csv doesn't already exist, and read that in to R as a dataframe.

 ```r
 library(plyr)